collab-project/videojs-record/docs/install.md

 ## Upgrade

-Since v3.0 this plugin is compatible with:
+Since version 4.0.0 this plugin is compatible with:

 - video.js 7.0.5 or newer
 - videojs-wavesurfer 3.0.4 or newer